oyilmaztekin/es6-class-to-function/README.md

 It is a tiny example of Babel ES6 to ES5 converter.

  1. Parses the code and converts to ast
  2. Transforming the code in AST data structure
  3. Generates codes from transformed AST

+**Dependencies**
+1. Babylon
+2. Babel-traverse
+3. Babel-Generator